firelightrpg/PilotWave/README.md

 | HEV Suit                  | Fair (2)    | ![alt_text](https://drive.google.com/uc?id=1LgP2omYZxOEJn1XTRKq1i8XFVs1yI24X "HEV")     |
 | Inertial/ Composite Plate | Good (3)    | ![alt_text](https://drive.google.com/uc?id=1LjxJQYzmj2j1j60cBy0V2De5T2-R7VrG "Plate")   |
 | Powered Armor             | Great (4)   | ![alt_text](https://drive.google.com/uc?id=1LkUhmFFRI35e5FBwVG1sHOQfQBZerpGS "Powered") |

-> An Armor value reduces the shifts of a successful hit. **So, Armor:2 makes any hit worth 2 less than usual.
-If you hit, but the target’s Armor reduces the shift value to 0 or below, you get a boost to use on your target but don’t do any harm.**

-For example, if a character with a Good (+2) Gun Combat skill shoots an MP-7 (carbine) at a character wearing a Hostile Environment Vacuum suit (HEV) and rolls 0, +2 for Gun Combat, at close range, Difficulty Trivial (0), that’s a success (+2).
-The damage would be 3 (success +2, rifle Good (+3), 5 shifts, and the suit has a damage shift of Fair (2), reducing that to +3).
-The target character would take 3 physical stress, or 1 physical stress and a mild consequence.

 ## Vehicle Combat